ty-martz/SQL-Analysis/README.md

 # SQL-Analysis
-SQL queries based on the sakila movie database
+- SQL queries based on the sakila movie database
+- Project completed during the Udacity course: Programming for Data Science with Python